doctorwidget/volta/doc/heroku.rst

-So how do we ensure that the ``volta.db`` namespace can be compiled in advance, while still allowing us to freely run the *same* application either via ``lein`` at the command line, or via ``java -jar`` up on Heroku?
+So how do we ensure that the ``volta.db`` namespace can be compiled in advance, while still allowing us to freely run the *same* application either via ``lein`` at the command line, or via the ``Procfile`` up on Heroku?
 The answer is to redefine the ``volta.db`` connection using *atoms*.

 .. code-block:: clojure